MKNielsen2000/Buffered-mult/README.md

 # Buffered-mult
 A simple, compact 2 x 1:3 / 1 x 1:7 buffered multiple for eurorack utilising high quality OPA4171 opamps for suave sound performance and 1206 components to make it easy for anyone to solder.

+This circuit is inspired by [Mutable Instruments LINKS.](http://mutable-instruments.net/modules/links)

 ###It works like this: